-Kawasaki has been making the liquid-cooled KLX300R trail bike since 1997, but in 2003 it got a nice face-lift.
-The KLX300 is in the same class as Honda’s XR250R, but even with the extra displacement, it will still be hard to beat the mighty, air-cooled XR.
+Kawasaki has been making the liquid-cooled KLX300R trail bike since 1997, but in 2003 it got a nice face-lift with new cosmetics.
+Kawasaki stopped making it in 2007…

 Suspension and Handling